sharetribe/flex-docs/src/docs/cookbook-events/like-feature/index.md

 Currently, clicking on the icon will do nothing.
 We need to make some small tweaks for the button click to successfully update the user extended data.
-First, we'll need to pass props down through SectionHeading to SectionLikes.
-Then we'll add an onClick event handler to the React component in SectionLikes.
+First, we'll need to pass props down through *SectionHeading* to *SectionLikes*.
+Then we'll add an onClick event handler to the React component in *SectionLikes*.

 ###### Step 1: Pass _SectionHeading_ the correct props in _ListingPage.js_